apobekiaris/XAF.Sources/README.md

 # PocketXAF
-XAF extensions distributed as source only Nugget packages
+XAF extensions distributed as source only Nuget packages